 Therefore, for beginners, it might be better to look into other, more affordable options first before upgrading to the Shure SM7B.
 The more budget-friendly Shure MV7 has both USB and XLR cables as connection options, so that will save you time in setting up the microphone as well as money for buying additional accessories the SM7B needs.

 Shure SM7B Features and Overview

 The Shure SM7B is a cardioid dynamic microphone.
-The mic is used by many of the top streamers as well by thousands of other streamers on Twitch and YouTube.
-It has a pop filter that eliminated many backgrounds and breathing sounds, a bass roll-off, and improved rejection of electromagnetic humming.
+The mic is used by many of the top streamers as well as by thousands of other streamers on Twitch and YouTube.
+It has a pop filter that eliminates many backgrounds and breathing sounds, a bass roll-off, and an improved rejection of electromagnetic humming.
 It uses yoke mounting with a captive stand that gives you full control of how it is positioned in front of you.
 Some of the features include the following:

 - Design and build quality